rpianezza/GenomeDelta/README.md

 In general, **clusters with high credibility scores (close to 1), with a long consensus sequence and composed by many sequences are likely to be more valuable.**

-## Covarage bias score

-Each extracted sequence has its own coverage bias score, calculated as the proportion between the coverage of the 10kb flanking regions and the overall mean coverage.
-The minimum score is 0, while a credibility score close to 1 or above 1 is highly rated.
-The coverage bias scores are included in the FASTA name of the sequences, which is in the format **chr:start-end-credibility**.
-The coverage bias score assigned to the repetitive clusters is the median coverage bias scores of the sequences in the cluster.